Kishorikhatke22/-Phishing_Detection_Project/README.md

  Table of Contents

- About the Project
+ ✅About the Project

- Features
+ ✅Features

- Tech Stack
+ ✅Tech Stack

- Project Architecture
+ ✅Project Architecture

- Installation
+ ✅Installation

- Usage Guide
+ ✅Usage Guide

- API Endpoints
+ ✅API Endpoints

- Deployment Guide
+ ✅Deployment Guide

 <h1>About the Project</h1>